gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ##### The Powerful

-<div class="caption">They occupy positions of wealth and status, yet they show
+<div class="caption">Though they occupy positions of wealth and status, they
-by their faith that all things are possible with God.</div>
+show by their faith that all things are possible with God.</div>

 <table class="twelve-believers">
   <tr>